 Health and Fitness Requirements

 The majority of USF's study abroad programs involve a great deal of walking, and in some cases hiking and trekking.
 The USF in Russia program is a largely resident-based program.
 Nevertheless, students will be required to climb stairs, and walk a great deal, even if taking public transportation.
 Moscow is a large metropolitan city with a significant amount of pollution so that those individuals who have any respiratory conditions (asthma) should consult with their doctors prior to traveling.
-If you have any concerns regarding your health (mental or physical), please consult your doctor, and the staff of Education Abroad prior to the program!

 Generally, the climate in Moscow and St. Petersburg in the month of May and early June is quite comfortable with high temperatures in the upper 60s and lower 70s and lows in the lower 50s and 40s.
 Occasionally, temperatures may spike into the upper 80s and low 90s, which can make it uncomfortable as air-conditioning is not readily available in either city.
 You may also have cold snaps, so it is important to bring a variety of different types of clothing.